Lxrd-AJ/Floi/README.md

 # Floi
-A collection of Machine Learning Programs written in Swift.
+A Spike to learn more about different Machine learning methods